nickbdyer/rockpaperscissors/README.md

 Methodology
 -----------

 Contrary to previous projects, rather than start by creating a domain model and CRC cards.
 Since this is a web application, I am going to build this project from the point of view of the user, such that my Cucumber Features and Scenarios will drive the project development.
+BDD.

 Domain Model